rockroman/CI_PP4-Knowledge-Flow/README.md

 for deleting a blog
 - The user have functionality to post a comment under the blog.
 - Two icons are also displayed under each comment that logged in user posted so he got options to delete or update a comment
-- User Story covered with this feature:
+- User Story covered with this feature:10,12
  <details><summary>See Comment section</summary>

 ![Comment section](docs/features/blog-detail2.png)